 Round 5: In each of the 12 loops created in Round 2: sc, hdc, dc, hdc, sc (60 sts), sl st to top of starting sc.
 Fasten off and sew in tails.

-While these little rounds are perfect on their own as a set of crochet coasters, we think they’ll be amazing joined together into a lovely keepsake crochet afghan.
+While these little coasters are perfect on their own, they’d be amazing joined together into a lovely keepsake crochet afghan.
 Keep your eyes open for those instructions which we’ll share here shortly!

 Do you have any other questions about how to crochet a coaster?